kabukky/journey/README.md

 [Download it](https://github.com/TryGhost/Casper/releases) and place the Casper directory in content/themes folder (e.g. /home/your-user/journey/content/themes).
 Then select Casper from your admin panel under Settings/Blog.

-Then try some other themes!
+After that, try some other themes!
 There's a whole world of Ghost themes out there.
 Find the one you like best.

 ### 4. Write your own theme
 Finally, you can always write your own theme and use it with Journey.
 Start by visiting [http://themes.ghost.org](http://themes.ghost.org) and by reading one of the many tutorials that show you how to create a Ghost theme!